If you’re looking for an affordable streaming treadmill, ProForm’s Carbon T7 should be on your short list.

 The T7 comes with a running surface that measures 20″ x 55″.

-This is a bit shorter than the gold standard of 20″ x 60″ we see on most high-quality home treadmills, but it’s not bad for an $800 treadmill.
+This is a bit shorter than the gold standard of 20″ x 60″ we see on most high-quality home treadmills, but it’s not bad for a treadmill in this price range.

 The 20″ width is fine, but taller folks (over 6′ 1″) might have to shorten their stride a little if running at higher speeds.
 Shorter individuals likely won’t notice.